pratishshr/bharyang/README.md

 import camelize from 'camelize';                |  import { browserHistory } from 'react-router';
 ```

 Whenever we see imports like this, we can't help but give it a little cringe.
-It's not wrong in any way, but its just... **not pretty**.
+It's not wrong in any way, but it's just... **not pretty**.
 How about arranging them in a way so that you would want to give a second look at your code?

 Waste of time? **Totally**.
-We actually spend ridiculous amount of time just to make the code **"look pretty"**.
+We actually spend a ridiculous amount of time just to make the code **"look pretty"**.
 But hey, once it's done, that satisfaction is totally worth it.

 Actually, we are just so used to this ladder styled code that we can't go back 😅.